TinoCalamia/the_ml_lifecycle_playbook/project_proposal/project_proposal.md

 ## 6. Success criteria
 The success criteria section of a machine learning project proposal is a section that outlines the specific goals, objectives, and metrics that will be used to measure the success of the project.
 It is also known as "performance metrics" or "evaluation metrics" section.
-This section is critical for the proposal as it helps to define what success looks like for the project, and it provides a way to measure progress and evaluate the effectiveness of the proposed solution.
+It is important for the proposal as it helps to define what success looks like for the project, and it provides a way to measure progress and evaluate the effectiveness of the proposed solution.

 Some elements that might be included in this section are: